 The Haunting of Sharon Tate comes from Daniel Farrands who has a reasonable genre history.
 One of his first jobs was the screenplay for Halloween: The Curse of Michael Myers (1995) and he was written the scripts for other horror films such as The Tooth Fairy (2006), The Girl Next Door (2007) and Havenhurst (2016), as well as produced The Id (2015) and Amityville: The Awakening (2017).
 Farrands directed and wrote several episodes of the History Channel series History’s Mysteries (1998-2011) dealing with the supposed Amityville hauntings.
 Throughout the 2000s, Farrands has directed a number of documentaries about horror films with His Name Was Jason: 30 Years of Friday the 13th (2009), The Crystal Lake Massacres Revisited (2009), Never Sleep Again: The Elm Street Legacy (2010), Scream: The Inside Story (2011) and Crystal Lake Memories: The Complete History of Friday the 13th (2013).
-Farrands began directing films based on true crimes with The Amityville Murders (2018) about the Ronald DeFeo killings that preceded the Amityville Horror story and is next due to return to true crime with The Murder of Nicole Brown Simpson (2019).
+Farrands began directing films based on true crimes with The Amityville Murders (2018) about the Ronald DeFeo killings that preceded the Amityville Horror story and subsequently returned to true crime with The Murder of Nicole Brown Simpson (2019).

-The Haunting of Sharon Tate comes out on the fiftieth anniversary of the Manson killings, a period that also saw several other Manson films with Charlie Says (2018) featuring Matt Smith as Manson, The Last of the Manson Girls (2018), the cheap The Manson Family Massacre (2019) and Quentin Tarantino’s Once Upon a Time in Hollywood (2019) and the documentary tv mini-series Helter Skelter: An American Myth (2020), while Manson also made an appearance in an episode of Mindhunter (2017- ).
+The Haunting of Sharon Tate comes out on the fiftieth anniversary of the Manson killings, a period that also saw several other Manson films with Charlie Says (2018) featuring Matt Smith as Manson, The Last of the Manson Girls (2018), the cheap The Manson Family Massacre (2019), Quentin Tarantino’s Once Upon a Time in Hollywood (2019) and the documentary tv mini-series Helter Skelter: An American Myth (2020), while Manson also made an appearance in an episode of Mindhunter (2017- ).
 It was condemned as exploitative by Tate’s family members before it even opened.
 Not that that precludes the possibility of it being an interesting film.
 One expected something along the lines of one of The Asylum’s films such as Gacy House (2010) and 100 Ghost Street: The Return of Richard Speck (2012), which try to convince us they are taking place in the modern day equivalent of famous crime scenes.